jimjsong/nerves_examples/hello_zig/README.md

 export NERVES_NETWORK_PSK=your_wifi_password
 ```

-2. Get dependencies, build firmware, and burn it to an SD card
+2. Get dependencies, build firmware, and burn it to a MicroSD card

 ```shell
 mix deps.get